You’ve probably heard of the term pentesting and wondered what it means. You've probably even had a pentest done and was not quite sure what it was.

-Black box, just like it sounds, is when the pentester has no knowledge of the information, and they are just presented with a black box, and they are asked to identify the security problems with it, and try to exploit it.
+Black box is when the pentester has no knowledge of the information, essentially they are presented with a black box, and they are asked to identify the security problems, and to try to exploit it.

-White box on the opposite is where the pentester is given all of the knowledge about the system, including internal design and access so that they can fully understand the blueprint and really dig deep into it and identified all of the security issues
+White box is where the pentester is given all the knowledge about the system, including internal design and access so that they can fully understand the blueprint and really dig deep and identify all the security issues.

-Gray box is somewhere in between where the pentester is provided with some level of information and expected to perform their pentesting activities.
+Gray box is somewhere in between.
+This is where the pentester is provided with some level of information and is expected to perform their pentesting activities.

 How to Choose a Pentest Provider?

-When choosing a pentesting provider, here are the two major considerations:
+When choosing a pentesting provider, there are the two major considerations:

-- Does the provider follow standard practices, and are they following standards such Open Web Application Security Project (OWASP) and Security Verification Standard (ASVS)
+- Does the provider follow standard practices such Open Web Application Security Project (OWASP) and Security Verification Standard (ASVS)?

 - Are the pentesters familiar with applications and software development?
-Often times the pentesters might have a network background and do not understand anything about software, and you won’t get the best results from the pentest.
+Often the pentesters might have a network background but does not understand anything about software, and you won't get the best results from the pentest.